newvoll/ssmbak/README.md

-The AWS SSM Parameter Store is simple and great for AWS config bits, but SSM only preserves 100 versions, and maintains no record of deletion.
+The AWS SSM Parameter Store is simple and great for AWS config bits, but SSM only preserves 100 versions and maintains no record of deletion.

 To enable point-in-time restore, including deleted versions and entire